Table of Contents

 The most influential form of modern terrorism, however, was the radical Islam nurtured by the Soviet bloc as a means of destabilizing the Muslim world.

 In the first half of the 20th century, the Middle East belonged to the Western colonial sphere.
-As peoples in the region gained independence, the Soviet Union took the opportunity to exert influence.
-Contradictions between Muslim denominations, Arab-Israeli conflicts, the Cold War, oil politics, and the clash of civilizations between the Western and Islamic cultural spheres have led to the complex and chaotic situation that the Middle East finds itself in today.
+As peoples in the region gained independence, the Soviet Union took the opportunity to gain influence among them.
+Today, the Middle East finds itself in a complex and chaotic situation resulting from the contradictions between Muslim denominations, the Arab–Israeli conflict, the Cold War, the politics surrounding oil, and the clash of civilizations between the Western and Islamic cultural spheres.

 The communist movement resembles a plague that spreads through all available vectors.
 Communism made its first, albeit failed, advances on the Muslim world shortly after the October Revolution.

-In June 1920, the Bolsheviks aided in the establishment of a Soviet regime in the Iranian province of Gilan, the Persian Socialist Soviet Republic or the Soviet Republic of Gilan.
+In June 1920, the Bolsheviks aided in the establishment of a Soviet regime in Iran’s Gilan Province, known as the Persian Socialist Soviet Republic or the Soviet Republic of Gilan.
 The regime carried out a series of radical reforms, including policies to expropriate landlords of their wealth, that were accompanied by a program of anti-religious propaganda.
 These measures proved exceedingly unpopular, and the regime was ousted by the following September.

 Later, the concept of “Islamic socialism” began to take hold.
-Representatives include Yasser Arafat, leader of the Palestinian Liberation Movement (PLO), and Egypt’s Gamal Abdel Nasser.
-The PLO was supported by the Soviet Union and the Chinese Communist Party (CCP), and engaged in widespread terrorist activities.
+Representatives included Yasser Arafat, who led the Palestinian Liberation Movement (PLO) from 1969 until his death in 2004, and Gamal Abdel Nasser, who served as Egypt’s second president from 1954 until his death in 1970.
+The PLO, which was supported by the Soviet Union and the Chinese Communist Party (CCP), engaged in widespread terrorist activities.

 Algeria, South Yemen, and Afghanistan were under communist rule for varying lengths of time during the Cold War.
 In 1979, the Soviet Union launched an invasion of Afghanistan and occupied the country for 10 years in an attempt to prop up the last remaining communist regime in the Muslim world.

 Promoting communism in an area with deeply held religious beliefs is a steep challenge.
-The Soviet Union’s efforts in directly exporting socialist revolution to the Muslim world proved very unsuccessful.
+The Soviet Union’s efforts to directly export socialist revolution to the Muslim world proved very unsuccessful.
 However, while communism itself failed to establish control over the region, it did much to influence the creation and development of contemporary Islamic extremism.

-Ion Mihai Pacepa, former three-star general in communist Romania and advisor to President Nicolae Ceauşescu, acting chief of his country’s foreign intelligence service and a state secretary of Romania’s Ministry of Interior, became the highest-ranking Eastern Bloc defector when he escaped to the United States in July 1978.
+Ion Mihai Pacepa, a former two-star general in communist Romania, where he was an adviser to President Nicolae Ceauşescu, acting chief of the country’s foreign intelligence service, and state secretary of the Ministry of the Interior, became the highest-ranking defector from the Soviet bloc when he escaped to the United States in July 1978.

 In his article “Russian Footprints,” Pacepa revealed a large amount of insider knowledge about communist support for terrorism in the Middle East.
 He quoted Aleksandr Sakharovsky, the head of Soviet foreign intelligence, as saying, “In today’s world, when nuclear arms have made military force obsolete, terrorism should become our main weapon.”